Construction of Your Home

 - Should avoid making any markings on the home itself.

-- They should provide you and Parasol with a written report of any concerns.
+- They should provide you and Parasol Properties with a written report of any concerns.

 Your home is built through the combined efforts of specialists in many trades—from excavation and foundation, through framing, mechanicals, and insulation, to drywall, trim, and finish work.
-To ensure your home meets Parasol’s standard of construction, only authorized suppliers, trade contractors, and Parasol employees are permitted to perform work in your home.
+To ensure your home meets Parasol Properties’s standard of construction, only authorized suppliers, trade contractors, and Parasol Properties employees are permitted to perform work in your home.

-Suppliers and trade contractors have no authority to enter into agreements for Parasol.
-For your protection and theirs, the terms of our trade contractor agreements prohibit alterations without written authorization from Parasol.
+Suppliers and trade contractors have no authority to enter into agreements for Parasol Properties.
+For your protection and theirs, the terms of our trade contractor agreements prohibit alterations without written authorization from Parasol Properties.
 Their failure to comply with this procedure can result in the termination of their contract.
 Discuss the changes you are considering with your sales counselor.

 The delivery date for your new home begins as an estimate.
 The weather can dramatically affect the delivery date until the roof is on and the structure is enclosed.
 Even after the home itself is past the potential for weather-related delays, weather can severely impact the installation of utility services, final grading, and concrete flatwork, to mention a few examples.
 Extended periods of wet weather or freezing temperatures bring work to a stop in the entire region.
 When favorable conditions return, the tradespeople go back to work, picking up where they left off.
 Please understand that they are as eager as you are to get caught up and to see progress on your home.